rachel613g/Gutmann_Coursera_Assignment_1/README.md

 gcc compiled.

-### To Run
-TODO: make sure numbers work.
-TODO: figure out how user can run an executable.
+//TODO: figure out how user can run an executable.